harveyfullstack/kotlin-weather-app/README.md

 ## Testing

-The application includes comprehensive tests:
+The application includes tests:

 - Unit tests for individual components
-- Controller tests using WebTestClient (including error paths)
+- Controller tests using WebTestClient
-- Integration tests with MockWebServer (including error scenarios)
+- Integration tests with MockWebServer

 Run the tests with: